KippAD/html-css-project/TESTING.md

 ## **Responsiveness**

 The Pizza Brothers site responsiveness to different screen sizes was tested using each of chrome, safari, and firefox's respective dev-tools.
 The preset device dimensions included in each browsers dev tools were especially useful for simulating the sites responsiveness to specific tablet and mobile devices.
+(Tested devices does not include **galaxy fold**)

 These devices can be seen below: